Our event format

-- You shall always be open minded and ready to listen and learn from others
+- You shall be open minded and ready to listen and learn from others

 - You shall feel free to propose, experiment and explain what you have in mind

-- You shall not high-jack, sabotage or ruin the learning experience of other people
+- You shall not high-jack, sabotage or ruin the learning experience of others

-- You shall mind your own timebox when facilitating a game so that other sessions can start on time
+- You shall manage your own timebox when facilitating so that other sessions can start on time

-- You shall behave appropriately and act as a decent human being
+- You shall behave appropriately and be a decent human being

-- You shall be ready to get serious fun and good laughs, and should not be shy about that
+- You shall be ready to get serious fun and good laughs and should try not be shy about that